Rocky Mountain Vibes: History

 Rocky Mountain began as affiliates of the Milwaukee Brewers.
 The Vibes played their first game on June 14 against the Orem Owlz as visitors, losing 3–0.
 Their first home game was played at UCHealth Park on June 21 against the Grand Junction Rockies, an 8–5 loss.

 In conjunction with a contraction of Minor League Baseball in 2021, the Pioneer League was converted from an MLB-affiliated league to an independent baseball league and granted status as an MLB Partner League, with Rocky Mountain continuing as members.
 During the 2021 season, the Vibes served as an unofficial farm team for the Acereros de Monclova of the Mexican League, after the two sides signed an agreement allowing Rocky Mountain to host and develop a number of young talents in Monclova's organization.
 The partnership with Monclova was later renewed for the 2022 season.

+In October 2025, the team announced they would fold prior to the 2026 season.